vijaylaxmipb/QuizWhiz/README.md

 -I want the site to be compatible to different devices in times i want to play.
 -I want to experience a refreshed and randomized order of questions in each game to prevent memorising and manitain the element of surprise.
+-I would like to have the option of choosing a variety of quizzes in different subject areas.

 ### This Website will be accessible to all devices and screens